sookmook/OTA_basic/README.md

 However, if you want to distribute and distribute the sources for bug fixes or feature additions, or use them for commercial purposes, please contact me before discussing.

 I'm a lazy person who likes to play with a lot of misconceptions, so even if there is a request for adding a new function, it is quite uncertain whether it will be reflected through the version upgrade, but if you keep trying, you may hear it someday, so if you have a function you need, please ask for it. .
 Once again, if I make up my mind, I work hard and do well.
-Ha ha ha
+Hahaha

 **5. Links referenced in production**